How to Recruit College/University Partner Members: A Guide for Branches

-Send an e-mail within a day or two thanking them for their time, and reiterate why an AAUW membership is of benefit to their school.
+Send an e-mail within a day or two thanking them for their time, and reiterate why an AAUW membership is a benefit to their school.
 Highlight anything that stood out from your meeting.

 Step 5: Continue to engage the campus with AAUW opportunities.